Croquettelunchers/Portfolio/index.md

 I was rigging models in my basement with my 3D artist college degree and then one day I was swept into the wonderful world of Archviz.
 I made a lot of buildings, of course, but more importantly I ended up working on **shaders**, **cameras**, **lighting**, **VFX**, **performances**, assembling scenes(placing props, making things nice and cozy etc.) and some **tools**.

-Then I had the chance to work solo-dev on a few projects.
+Then I had the chance to work solo-dev on a few projects with the people from Tobo Studio.
 That required me to learn how to fix a lot of software and hardware related issues like:
 - preventing laptops from overheating,
 - building apps for VR,